 (NOTE: As ENP has evolved, they've taken a more hands-off approach to caring for the elephants, in order to make sure the animals aren't getting overwhelmed by too much human attention.
-Bathing the elephants may not always be an activity you can participate anymore.)
+Bathing the elephants may not be an activity you can participate in anymore.)

 What can you do for fun?

 Even though you spend a good portion of the day working at Elephant Nature Park, you'll find that you have plenty of downtime, too.